-ODP evaluates & uses various independent data sources such as a Pennsylvania-specific compensation study & data from prior approved cost reports, as applicable, & considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:
+\ODP evaluates and uses various independent data sources such as a Pennsylvania-specific compensation study & data from prior approved cost reports, as applicable, and considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:

-- Support needs of the participants

-- Staff wages

-- Staff-related expenses

-- Productivity

-- Occupancy

-- Program expenses & administration-related expenses

-- A review of approved service definitions & determinations made about cost components that reflect costs necessary & related to the delivery of each service

-- A review of the cost of implementing Federal, State and local statutes, regulations and ordinances.

-One MA fee schedule rate is developed for each service and is adjusted by geographical area factors to reflect consideration for differences in wages observed across Pennsylvania.
-ODP uses independent data sources to analysis the wages.

-ODP established a variance process for services as stipulated in the service definition in Appendix C when a participant's needs require higher staffing levels or higher trained staff.
+- Support needs of the participants - Staff wages - Staff-related expenses - Productivity - Occupancy - Program expenses and administration-related expenses - A review of approved service definitions and determinations made about cost components that reflect costs necessary and related to the delivery of each service - A review of the cost of implementing Federal, State and local statutes, regulations and ordinances. - \One MA fee schedule rate is developed for each service.
+ODP uses independent data sources to analyze the wages across the state.
+Effective 1/1/18, PA is using a single statewide rate for each fee schedule service. - \The Department will refresh the data to establish fee schedule rates at least every 3 years. - \ODP established a variance process for participants who need enhanced levels of staffing (staff to participant ratio of 2:1 or staffing by a person who has a certification or bachelor's degree).
+When a participant has a need for enhanced levels of staffing, the SC will complete a variance form describing why a participant needs this level of service.
+The completed variance form will be submitted to the AE for review & approval.

-Rates for the following services and components of a service are on the MA fee schedule: Behavioral Support; Physical Therapy; Occupational Therapy; Speech/Language Therapy; Visual/Mobility Therapy; Shift Nursing; Companion; Supports Broker; In-Home and Community Support; Supported Employment; Respite (excluding respite camp); Small Group Employment; Homemaker/Chore; Advanced Supported Employment; Community Participation Support; Music, Art and Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Housing Transition and Tenancy services; Family/Caregiver Training and Support (excluding training registration and fees); and Supports Coordination.
+\Rates for the following services and components of a service are on the MA fee schedule: Behavioral Support; Therapy (Physical; Occupational; Speech/Language and Visual/Mobility); Shift Nursing; Companion; Supports Broker; In-Home and Community Support; Supported Employment; Respite (excluding respite camp); Life Sharing, Supported Living, Small Group Employment; Homemaker/Chore; Advanced Supported Employment; Community Participation Support; Music, Art and Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Housing Transition & Tenancy services; Family/Caregiver Training & Support (excluding training registration & fees); and Supports Coordination.
 The rate for the on-call and remote support component of Community Participation Support follows the fee schedule rate setting methodology described in this section.
 The assumptions used to develop the on-call and remote support fee schedule rate included a 1:15 participant to staff ratio and a 0% absentee factor.

-Each year additional services are considered for the fee schedule.
+\Each year additional services are considered for the fee schedule.
 The waiver will be amended prospectively when additional services are added to the fee schedule contingent upon approval from CMS.

-Changes & addition of services to the fee schedule are communicated through a public notice published in the Pennsylvania Bulletin prior to the effective date of any change or addition.
+\Changes & addition of services to the fee schedule are communicated through a notice published in the Pennsylvania Bulletin prior to the effective date of any change or addition.
 Fee schedule rates are implemented prospectively.

-ODP will complete studies of the costs associated with the provision of services and the assumptions used to make the rate determinations in timeframes compliant with applicable state regulations and no later than the renewal of the waiver (7/1/22).
+\ODP will complete studies of the costs associated with the provision of services & the assumptions used to make the rate determinations in timeframes compliant with applicable state regulations & no later than the renewal of the waiver (7/1/22).

-2. Cost-Based: The cost-based rates are developed in accordance with Department standards in 55 Pa.
-Code Chapter
+2. Cost-Based:The cost-based rates are developed in accordance with Department standards in 55 Pa.
+Code Chapter 6100, as follows:

-6100 as follows: